cedi/kkpctl/README.md

 # kkpctl

-This tool aims to implement the [KKP](github.com/kubermatic/kubermatic) API as a useful CLI tool.
+This tool aims to implement the [KKP](https://github.com/kubermatic/kubermatic) API as a useful CLI tool.
 The usage should remind of kubectl.

-kkpctl is written in Go and uses the [cobra](github.com/spf13/cobra) framework.

 ## Status

 This is currently WIP

+## Development

+### Acknowledgements

+This project proudly uses [cobra](https://github.com/spf13/cobra) framework to handle the CLI parsing and [viper](https://github.com/spf13/viper) to read from environment variables

 ## Usage

 For the full usage documentation, see the [docs](docs/commandline-usage.md)

-## Quick-Start
+### Quick-Start

 1. Setup `kkpctl`
 ```